During a crisis, domestic abuse often escalates.

-In other words, a healthy person gets their power from both partners working for the relationship.
+In other words, a healthy person gets their power from both partners working together in the relationship.

 An abuser, on the other hand, gets his power from having control over his partner.